-The Seminole State College of Florida Nursing Department provides the highest quality education for individuals who seek a career in the nursing profession.
-A variety of educational experiences is integrated throughout the curriculum to promote critical thinking and the development of technical skills.
-Our graduates are well prepared to meet the current and future healthcare requirements of the community we serve.
+The Seminole State College of Florida Nursing Department provides the highest quality education for individuals who seek a career in the health profession.
+A variety of educational experiences which promote critical thinking and the development of technical skills are integrated throughout the curriculum.
+Our graduates are prepared to meet the current and future healthcare requirements of the community we serve.

 The Department of Nursing at Seminole State College shares the mission of the College in its pursuit of learner-centered, quality education that anticipates the needs of the students and the community that it serves.
 The nursing faculty approaches this commitment taking into account the mission and definitions of professional nursing practice.
 The philosophical beliefs of the faculty in the Nursing Department are based on their expanded definitions of the four concepts of nursing's metaparadigm: person, environment, health and nursing.